Aid to Publishers - Applicant's Guide 2014-2015

 - professional association periodicals;

-- periodicals produced by or for a government or a government agency;
+- periodicals produced by or for a government, a Crown Corporation, or a government agency;

 - periodicals produced only digitally (Business Innovation supports digital periodicals);